pepopowitz/do-scary-things/slides/src/03-why.md

 ...

+This risk avoidance works great when the risks are realistic

-Our brain tells us stories, and very often those stories are unfounded lies.
+But our brain tells us stories, and very often those stories are unfounded lies.

 ---